Hescorlpioanl/Hescorlpioanl.github.io/_posts/Notes/2023-10-21-o'reilly-rest-api-design-rulebook-notes.md

 ## Hello World Wide Web

-In the `Data acquisition and control` group at the **European organization for Nuclear Research (CERN)**, The web starts with a clever programmer who had a great idea for a new software project.
+In the `Data Acquisition and Control` group at the **European organization for Nuclear Research (CERN)**, The web starts with a clever programmer who had a great idea for a new software project.

 ![Tim photo](https://cds.cern.ch/images/CERN-GE-9407011-31/file?size=large)

-In December 1990, `Tim Berners-Lee` started a non-profit software project calles "WorldWideWeb" to facilitate the sharing of knowledge.
-He worked on this projct for a year and he invented and implemented the following:
+In December 1990, `Tim Berners-Lee` started a non-profit software project called "WorldWideWeb" to facilitate the sharing of knowledge.
+He worked on this project for a year and he invented and implemented the following:

 - The Uniform Resource Identifier (**URI**)
 - The HyperText Transfer Protocol (**HTTP**)
 - The HyperText Markup Language (**HTML**)
 - The first web server
-- The first web browser called **WorldWideWeb** then caleed **Nexua**
+- The first web browser called **WorldWideWeb** then called **Nexua**
 - The first **WYSIWYG** HTML editor.

 **WYSIWYG** is standing for: What You See Is What You Get.

 ![the first website on the web](https://cds.cern.ch/images/CERN-HOMEWEB-PHO-2019-004-1/file?size=large)

-On August 1991, the web bfgan to grow exponentially, within five years the number of web users skyrocket to 40 million, The number was doubling every two months.
-The Web was growing too large, too fast, and it was heading to collapse because the web traffic was outgrowing the capacity of the internet infrastructure.in addition to the Web's protocols were not uniformaly implemented and they lacked support for caches and other stablizaing intermediaries.
+In August 1991, the web began to grow exponentially, within five years the number of web users skyrocketed to 40 million, The number was doubling every two months.
+The Web was growing too large, too fast, and it was heading to collapse because the web traffic was outgrowing the capacity of the internet infrastructure.in addition the Web's protocols were not uniformly implemented and they lacked support for caches and other stabilizing intermediaries.

 ## Web Architecture

-In late 1993, Roy Fielding, co-founder of the Apache HTTP Server Project, Become concerned by the web's scaability problem.
-After analyzing, Fielding recognized that the web's scaability was governed by a set of key constraints. it was a 6 constraints as the following:
+In late 1993, Roy Fielding, co-founder of the Apache HTTP Server Project, Became concerned by the web's scalability problem.
+After analyzing, Fielding recognized that the web's scalability was governed by a set of key constraints.
+It was a 6 constraints as the following:

 - **Client-Server**
 - **Uniform Interface**